-Therefore, you still need to ride carefully, obey the laws, watch for other vehicles, and be prepared to stop and take evasive action.
+Many cities and states have bike lanes and laws that protect bicycle riders.
+But riders are still at risk of being hit by cars.
+Therefore, you need to ride carefully, obey the laws, and watch for other vehicles.
+Always be prepared to stop or take evasive action.

 The brain is fragile and easily injured.
 Even a simple fall can cause brain damage that may leave you with lifelong problems.

-Your local sporting goods store, sports facility, or bike shop will be able to help make certain your helmet fits properly.
+Your local sporting goods store, sports facility, or bike shop can help make sure your helmet fits properly.
 You can also contact the American League of Bicyclists.

-Throwing bicycle helmets can damage them around.
+Throwing around bicycle helmets can damage them.
 If this happens, they will not protect you as well.
-Do not assume that older helmets, passed down from others, still offer protection.
+Be aware that older helmets, passed down from others, may not still offer protection.

-Placing infants in bike seats makes the bike more difficult to manage and harder to stop.
-Following certain rules increases safety, but accidents that occur at any speed may cause harm to a young child.
+Having infants in bike seats makes the bike more difficult to manage and harder to stop.
+Accidents that occur at any speed can injure a young child.

-Following some simple rules can add to the safety of you and your child:
+Following some simple rules can help keep you and your child safe.

 To be able to ride in a rear mounted bike seat or child trailer, a child must be able to sit without support while wearing a lightweight helmet.